List of News and Information about pininfarina on 4WheelsNews.com

 Paolo Pininfarina is the grandson of Battista Farina, who is the founder of the family-controlled group.
 Pininfarina has designed vehicles for Maserati, Ferrari, Cadillac and Rolls-Royce, among other companies.
 It closed its manufacturing operations to concentrate exclusively on design after a rise in capital in 2009.

-A 182.6 million-debt restructuring inked in April extended the repayment plan of the company to 2018 from 2015.
-In a statement, Pininfarina disclosed that it anticipated making an operating loss this year, but will earn a net profit due to the benefit it can get from a one-time gain of about 45 million euros.
-The first-quarter loss of Pininfarina improved to 3.1 million euros from a previous loss of 6.5 million euros in the same period a year before.Read the entire article Designer Pininfarina on track to be profitable in 2012, a first since 2004
+A EUR182.6 million-debt restructuring inked in April extended the repayment plan of the company to 2018 from 2015.
+In a statement, Pininfarina disclosed that it anticipated making an operating loss this year, but will earn a net profit due to the benefit it can get from a one-time gain of about EUR45 million.
+The first-quarter loss of Pininfarina improved to EUR3.1 million from a previous loss of EUR6.5 million in the same period a year before.Read the entire article Designer Pininfarina on track to be profitable in 2012, a first since 2004

 Pininfarina CEO Silvio Pietro Angori believes that China will be the automaker’s biggest market by the end of 2012, beating Germany.
 Currently, China and Germany each offers around 35% of the revenue of the Italian design house.
 Meanwhile, Italy generates around 20% while the remaining percentage is from the other markets.